KiddRedd/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-ie.md

 In the future, we plan to introduce a token limit feature.
 This feature will allow you to set a limit on the number of tokens used for each API request, providing better control and management over token consumption.

+### API Rate limit

+Our API endpoint rate limit depends if you are logged in, or not.
+During the beta phase, it is:

+* anonymous 12/minute per IP
+* logged in : 250/second, 1000/minute per PCI project

+After its beta phase and its available for the public, it will be changed to:

+* anonymous 2/minutes
+* logged in : 4/second, 300/minute

 ## Going further

 Browse the full [AI Endpoints documentation](/products/public-cloud-ai-and-machine-learning-ai-endpoints) to further understand the main concepts and get started.